hth/receipt-android/README.md

 As soon as user logs in for the first time and when APP has noticed there is no Device ID registered/saved internally, APP should make a call to register the device

-API call <code>POST</code> path <code>curl -i -X POST -H "X-R-MAIL: test@receiptofi.com" -H "X-R-AUTH: %242a%" -H "X-R-DID: Unique-Device-Id" http://localhost:9090/receipt-mobile/api/register.json</code>
+API call <code>POST</code> path <code>curl -ik -X POST -H "X-R-MAIL: test@receiptofi.com" -H "X-R-AUTH: %242a%" -H "X-R-DID: Unique-Device-Id" https://receiptofi.com:9443/receipt-mobile/api/register.json</code>

 ***Success***